gt-cs3220/gt-cs3220.github.io/Fall_2022/proj5/README.md

 Draw three charts (y-axis: total latency, BRAM usage, DSP usage), x-axis different designs.

 * Grading Policy *
-A+ (13 pts) : Great design which improves performance and supports scalalbe image
+(10 pts) : improves performance and supports scalalbe image
-A (11 pts) : Good design improves performance and support scalable image sizes but the provided solutions B (9 pts): show 4 different design options but not much performance improvements or scalability
+(8 pts) : improves performance or support scalable image (6 pts): show 4 different design options but not much performance improvements or scalability

-## Part-2 Produce Bit-stream and running it on Pynq boards (2 pts)
+## Part-2 Produce Bit-stream and running it on Pynq boards (5 pts)

 In this step you will use Vitis and Vivado to build the FPGA block diagram as you did in project #4.
 This Sobel accelerator uses DMA to transfer images between CPU and the FPGA, so you need to use a different interconnect.
 Please refer to DMA instructions provided in the DMA directory for instructions on how to set up DMA.